Digital transformation in the aviation industry

 Using digital solutions specialized in deicing management allows airliners, airports and ground service providers to streamline their deicing process by centralizing all data into a single platform.
 Eliminating the reliance on pen and paper, human errors, and delays in receiving crucial data from agents on the ground.
 All information is added instantly through the platform and shared with every agent involved in the deicing process.
 Thus, efficiency is increased, leading to a better productivity of employees and less time on the ground.
 The less time you spend on the ground, and the more efficient operations get, the better the customer experience becomes and the better airlines, airports, and ground handlers are able to safely conduct their operations in a cost effective manner.

 Digital transformation of processes in the aviation industry is not a nice-to-have, it became a requirement.
 Companies that aren’t adopting technology can’t be left behind in the growing and rapidly evolving industry.
 Being equipped with the right deicing management software that meets your requirements in terms of efficiency, flexibility, mobility and security can lead your company to the next level.

-Peter Hansen is currently Vice President, Sales for Wiseleap Solutions.
+Martin Schreiber is currently Director of Operations at Wiseleap Solutions.
 He possess a comprehensive understanding and extensive experience in the Aviation Industry.
-Over the last 28 years he has utilized his expertise focusing on Aircraft Ground De-icing.
+Over the last 10 years, he has utilized his expertise focusing on Aircraft Ground Operations.